aaronpk/XRay/README.md

 GET /parse?url=https://aaronparecki.com/2016/01/16/11/
 ```

 To conditionally parse the page after first checking if it contains a link to a target URL, also include the target URL as a parameter.
-This is useful if using XRay to verify an incoming webmention.
+This is useful when using XRay to verify an incoming webmention.

 ```
 GET /parse?url=https://aaronparecki.com/2016/01/16/11/&target=http://example.com